Skip to main content

 Post deadline validations

-This section describes the additional validation and data quality reporting carried out by NHS Digital once all LAs have submitted data and the collection period has ended .These are summarised below and fuller explanations follow
+This section describes the additional validation and data quality reporting carried out by NHS England once all local authorities (LAs) have submitted data and the collection period has ended.
+These are summarised below and fuller explanations follow.

 Summary

-This section describes the additional validation and data quality reporting carried out by NHS Digital once all LAs have submitted data and the collection period has ended .These are summarised below and fuller explanations follow
+This section describes the additional validation and data quality reporting carried out by NHS England once all local authorities (LAs) have submitted data and the collection period has ended.
+These are summarised below and fuller explanations follow.

 Allowing the LA to resubmit if there is sufficient time before publication

-This option is only used by exception as once the collection period closes there is usually not enough time for NHS Digital to allow LAs to resubmit data and still publish the national report on time.
+This option is only used by exception as once the collection period closes there is usually not enough time for NHS England to allow LAs to resubmit data and still publish the national report on time.

-NHS Digital correcting data after submission
+NHS England correcting data after submission

 This option is rarely used as outlined in the principles section earlier.
 An example in previous years was an LA who had submitted all their pupil ethnicity data as one value and realised this was an error when queried by NHS Digital.
-As there was insufficient time for the LA to collate and resubmit correct ethnicity data for their pupils, a decision was taken for NHS Digital to set all the ethnicity data for that LA to “unknown”.
+As there was insufficient time for the LA to collate and resubmit correct ethnicity data for their pupils, a decision was taken for NHS Digital to set all the ethnicity data for that LA to 'unknown'.

 Flagging data as a data quality concern